joker-x/serveralerts2telegram/README.md

 Integer.
 If percent of use of a partition is greater than LIMIT_DISK send an alert.
 By default, 90 and test all mounted partitions.

 **MOUNT_POINTS**
 String (path).
 Only test the partitions with contain MOUNT_POINTS.
 You can set more than one mount point with space or | separator.
-Example: MOUNT_POINT="/dev/sda1|/dev/sda2"
+Example: MOUNT_POINTS="/dev/sda1|/dev/sda2" or MOUNT_POINTS="/dev/sda1 /dev/sda2"

 **TELEGRAM_LANG**
 String.
 Set the language of the telegram bot alerts.
 Now, only implements 'es' for Spanish (default value) and 'en' for English.

+## loadlog2html

+This script generate a google timeline chart with load log.
+If set HTML_FILE environmet variable in a path inside document root of webserver, you can see online.